Gbajabiamila offers NLC palliatives to avert strike

-To avert the strike by the Nigeria Labour Congress (NLC) billed to commence on Monday, the House of Representatives has offered organised labour some palliatives.
+To avert the strike by the Nigeria Labour Congress (NLC) billed to commence on Monday, the Speaker of the House of Representatives has offered the organised labour some palliatives.

-Speaker of the House of Representatives, Femi Gbajabiamila, at a negotiation meeting with labour on Sunday in Abuja said the palliatives would be included in the proposed 2021 budget.
+The Speaker of the House of Representatives, Femi Gbajabiamila, at a negotiation meeting with labour on Sunday in Abuja, said the palliatives would be included in the proposed 2021 budget.

-Gbajabiamila said that the budget would soon be presented to the National Assembly, stressing that some palliatives were being considered to cushion the effects of increase in electricity tariff and fuel price hike.
+Mr Gbajabiamila said that the budget will soon be presented to the National Assembly, stressing that some palliatives were being considered to cushion the effects of the increase in electricity tariff and fuel price hike.

-The palliatives, according to the speaker, includes distribution of food items, reduction of taxes on minimum wage and payment of some special allowances.
+The palliatives, according to the speaker, include the distribution of food items, reduction of taxes on minimum wage and payment of some special allowances.

 He said the lawmakers would also make provision in the budget to tackle the eight million deficit of meters to enable Nigerians to access them.